lukehollis/agentics-3d/README.md

 ![NPC Spawn](https://iiif.mused.com/bart_simulation_spawning_npcs.jpg/full/800,/0/default.jpg)

-The Unity NPC Spawner Tool provided is an Editor tool that easily allows you to customize your NPC creation process on your navmesh within a bounding box.
+The NPC Spawner Tool provided is an Editor tool that easily allows you to customize your NPC creation process on your navmesh within a bounding box.

 The generation process begins by establishing family units, then populating them with individual characters whose attributes are derived from weighted distributions matching specified input demographics.
 Educational backgrounds influence personality assignments, while employment roles and industries are selected to mirror the region's actual workforce composition.